-A daily record of all inflow/outflow of funds is kept on a cleared balance record sheet These sheets indicate the expected daily cash flow within the Council's two bank accounts which are currently held by the branch office of the HSBC Bank plc., 8 Castle Gate, Clitheroe BB7 1BB.
+A daily record of all inflow/outflow of funds is kept on a cleared balance record sheet A cash flow working spreadsheet is prepared in advance of the financial year ahead.
+This spreadsheet details the main estimated cash inflows and outflows that we expect to occur throughout the year on a daily basis.
+These sheets indicate the expected daily cash flow within

+‡The Council\'s has two bank accounts which are currently held by the branch office of the HSBC Bank plc., 8 Castle Gate, Clitheroe BB7 1BB.
 They are known as: